Mobiles

 • If you lose or break your phone, you still have to pay

-If you’re happy with your mobile phone and don’t want to upgrade for at least 12 months, switching to a SIM-only deal will save you money.
+If you’re happy with your mobile phone and don’t want to upgrade for at least 12 months, switching to a SIM-only deal will definitely save you money but there are some things to consider before making the change:

 • Check that you are out of any contract tie-in.
 If you are still in your phone contract you’ll be charged for leaving early so it’s better to wait.